Switzerland

 • Permanent residence: Yes

-After years of lawful B/C-type residence and integration compliance, settlement (C permit) may become available—naturalisation is a separate federal/cantonal timeline with language tests.
+After years of lawful B or C residence and integration compliance, a settlement (C) permit may be possible.
+Citizenship is a separate federal and cantonal process with language tests.

 Practical difficulty